PC-FLS8 Flashlog 8 Configurable, Ultra Powerful Multi-Channel Logging Software

-Using the PC-DAB1-4 DAB+ multi-ensemble PCIe Radcap card, this latest hard disc logger records the entire contents of up to four ensembles.
+When also using the Sonifex PC-DAB DAB+ multi-ensemble PCIe Radcap card, the software records the entire contents of up to four ensembles.
 Decoding occurs during playback, showing DLS text, MOT slide shows and electronic programme guides along with the audio.

 But DAB+ isn’t all you get with Flashlog 8.
-Taking advantage of today’s powerful multi-core processors and growing hard disc capacities, Flashlog 8 pushes back the barriers on traditional line and radio capture logging with the ability to record up to 64 stereo line channels, 32 stereo FM stations, 32 AM stations, 4 DAB+ ensembles and 32 internet radio streams, limited only by the number of PCIe slots on the motherboard.
+By using suitable hardware, Flashlog 8 has the ability to record up to 64 stereo line channels, 32 stereo FM stations, 32 AM stations, 4 DAB+ ensembles and 32 internet radio streams, limited only by the number of PCIe slots on the motherboard that you use.
+(See later for the PC-RACK units that can be used with Flashlog 8 software).

-The number of logging days can be independently set for each line, AM or FM channel, and for each DAB+ ensemble.
+The number of HDD logging days can be independently set for each line, AM or FM channel, and for each DAB+ ensemble.
+Archiving also allows parallel recording of selected channels to a permanent archive location on the network, either continuously or on selected days and time ranges.

 All text fields are Unicode-based, allowing multilingual display and entry.

-Playback on both the logger and through Flashback 8 supports saving log extracts as MP3 (not available in the USA until 2018) as well as WAV, WMA and AVI files.
+Playback on both the logger and through Flashback 8 supports saving log extracts as MP3 as well as WAV, WMA and AVI files.

-- Up to 64 stereo inputs, each reconfigurable as a pair of mono inputs.
+- Up to 64 stereo inputs supported, each reconfigurable as a pair of mono inputs.

 - Up to four assignable line sub-categories for grouping channels.

-- Selectable audio compression rates ranging from 80kbps to lossless compression.
+- Selectable audio compression rates ranging from 80kbps to lossless.

-- Adjustable number of logging days on each input.
+- Adjustable no. of logging days per input.

 - Live input monitoring on logger unit.